worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 <br>

 # GUN Relays

+Using public (stranger) relays can pose a risk because they may be wiped at any time.
+However, this may not necessarily be a significant problem.
+Instead, developers of gun applications should prioritize the local graph on the client-side, as the relay primarily serves the purpose of syncing, not long-term storage.
+If the intention is to rely on relays for long-term storage, this technology is not yet mature enough for that purpose.
+But again, the local graph client-side is your long-term storage.
+Find the balance between deduplication and availablility.

+At Cloud Atlas, we utilize GunJS mostly as a decentralized alternative to Dropbox or Firebase for sharing stats and items across various bubbles.
+Devs and users will have the option to preserve their stats and items as they transition between bubbles.

 ### [Gun Relay (How to run a node - Deploy a GUN relay server everywhere on GUN WIKI)](https://github.com/amark/gun/wiki#how-to-run-a-node---deploy-a-gun-relay-server-everywhere)
 ### [Gun Relay Desktop (Electron Gun)](https://github.com/worldpeaceenginelabs/ELECTRON-GUN)
 ### [Gun Relay Donation Tool (Donate Decentralize UI)](https://github.com/worldpeaceenginelabs/DONATE-DECENTRALIZE-UI)